 PUC results 2022: Girls outperforms boys; pass percentage stands at 61.88

-The Department of Pre-University Education said that a total of 4,22,966 students have passed in Class 12 out of 6,83,563 students who wrote the examination.
+Education Minister BC Nagesh said that a total of 4,22,966 students have passed in Class 12 out of 6,83,563 students who wrote the examination.

 Like every year, the pass percentage of girls in 2022 is higher than the boys.
 68.72 per cent of girls cleared the exams as against the boys' 55.22 per cent.

 Dakshina Kannada recorded the highest passing percentage at 88.02 followed by Udupi (86.38).
-At 49.31, Chitradurge registered the least number of passing percentage.
+At 49.31, Chitradurga registered the least number of passing percentage.

 In the arts stream, Shwetha Bhimashankar Bhairdgonda has secured the first rank by scoring 594 out of 600.